AIHunters/SportCam_Operator_Actions_Monitoring/README.md

 SportCam_Operator_Actions_Monitoring (SCOAM) is a component for the analysis of sport camera operator’s movements such as ZOOM IN / ZOOM OUT and LEFT-RIGHT ROTATION.

-It uses scene segmentation and vector analysis to find the direction of camera movement.
+It uses the analysis of H264 encoded video sources, football-specific scene segmentation and unsupervised clustering algorithms to find the direction of camera movement.

-We use the results of the analysis to tell if the moment is intense in the game.
-We get goal scenes by running our [proprietary clustering framework](https://develop.aihunters.com/Sports-Highlights/#section/API-operations/Segmentation-service-API-operations).
+Among other things, we apply this analysis to specific goal scenes retrieved by our [proprietary clustering framework](https://develop.aihunters.com/Sports-Highlights/#section/API-operations/Segmentation-service-API-operations).

 ## Output example